-I’ve engaged in cross-country travel for 17 years, and have spoken in each of our lower 48 states.
-I’ve stayed in so many hotels, they now sort of all look alike.
+I’ve engaged in around-the-world travel for two decades.
+I’ve stayed in so many hotels, they now all look alike.
 I’m sure the hotel chain marketing execs who work hard to create “brand loyalty” would cringe at that, but it’s true.
 Truthfully, I’m not very hard to please.
 If my room has a bed, TV, running water, and a coffee pot—I am very happy.

 But recently, I stayed at the South Seas Island Resort on Captiva Island, Florida, and witnessed something I’ve never seen before.
 This:

 Trust me, I didn’t fold them.